Crested Butte, United States: Family Ski Guide

 Is Crested Butte Good for Families?

 Crested Butte is the anti-Breckenridge, and that's entirely the point.
 This Epic Pass resort sits hours off I-70 through Gunnison, which keeps the crowds away and the prices down.
-Adult day passes run $199, and 25% beginner terrain gives kids ages 4 and up room to learn without dodging traffic.
-No childcare on-site, and the remote location means you'll need at least 4 nights to justify the drive.
-But empty January groomers on a major Colorado mountain?
-That's the trade.
+Adult day passes run $199, kids 6 and under ski free, and 25% beginner terrain gives kids room to learn without dodging traffic.
+No childcare on-site.

 You're flying into Denver for a quick 2-night weekend (the drive eats your ski time)